Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 ## PAL

 If you have a PAL or NTSC-J PS2 and are looking to play Ratchet and Clank 3, you can still play online with us!
-You will be able to play directly with people on Up Your Arsenal (NTSC U/C version).
+You will be able to play directly with people on Up Your Arsenal (NTSC-U/C version).
 Unfortunately, Gladiator is not supported at this time.

-Thanks to some outstanding community members, we have guides in English and Spanish for how to access our servers on a PAL or NTSC-J PS2.
-These links are both external to our wiki - if there are any issues with them please let us know on Discord!
+Thanks to some outstanding community members, we have guides in both English and Spanish for how to access our servers on a PAL or NTSC-J PS2.
+These links are external to our wiki - if there are any issues with them please let us know on Discord!
 - [English - thanks to Skunk](https://docs.google.com/document/d/1jAF87A5NoRKrZr333MPjoB4VhHVBlVZUVFXnsSf8wkw/view)
 - [Español - gracias a TaxEvasionIsFun](https://docs.google.com/document/d/1-Nn91KYuJ2cDUKOhCcN-2zBaem1v-PUNPSyupaaHa1g/view)